-3.3.1 Permits

-No sign or advertising device shall be erected in the Town of Ashland without a permit, except for signs required by federal, county, state or local law for safety purposes or for official Town of Ashland purposes.
+3.3.1 Permits No sign or advertising device shall be erected in the Town of Ashland without a permit, except for signs required by federal, county, state or local law for safety purposes or for official Town of Ashland purposes.

-3.3.2 Application and Fee Schedule

-All applications for a sign permit shall be made to the Building Inspector and shall include a fee of \$40.00 (residential), \$60.00 (commercial), or \$85.00 (industrial), site location, sign size, number of signs, lettering, method of illuminations, if any, and types and colors of materials to be used in construction.
+3.3.2 Application and Fee Schedule All applications for a sign permit shall be made to the Building Inspector and shall include a fee [refer to current fee schedule with application], site location, sign size, number of signs, lettering, method of illuminations, if any, and types and colors of materials to be used in construction.
 Sign permits for residential use shall be issued and approved by the Building Inspector.
-All sign applications for nonresidential use are subject to site plan review by the Planning Board prior to sign permit being issued by the Building Inspector.
-The Building Inspector may waive the fee for low impact, temporary signs promoting a civic or charitable activity or cause.
+All sign applications for new or proposed non-residential use are subject to site plan review by the Planning Board prior to sign permit being issued by the Building Inspector; all applications for existing non-residential uses shall be issued and approved by the Building Inspector; all sign applications for existing non-residential uses shall be issued and approved by the Building Inspector is proposed non-residential be issued and approved by the Building Inspector; all applications for existing non-residential uses shall be issued and approved by the Building Inspector.